|April Vince MSSA, LSW

 The Family Resource Guide offers help for families impacted by opioid addiction.

 CCOTF is a county coalition that was established in 2010.
-With CCBH serving as the lead agency, the CCOTF has developed surveillance, prevention and evaluation strategies supporting greater public awareness of the opioid epidemic.
+With CCBH and ADAMHS serving as the lead agencies, the CCOTF supports greater public awareness of the opioid epidemic.

 Members include more than 250 concerned citizens and dedicated professionals from partner agencies specializing in drug treatment/recovery, education, health care, law enforcement, medicine, prevention, mental health services, and public health.